artefactual/atom-docs/user-manual/administer/settings.rst

 Default archival institution upload limit (GB)
 ----------------------------------------------

-"1" is the value for unlimited upload.
+Enter the upload limit in GB allowed for uploading digital objects.
+Use "-1" as the value for unlimited upload space.
 This setting can be modified by an authenticated (i.e. logged-in) :term:`administrator`.

 A value of "0" (zero) disables file upload.
-A value of "-1" allows unlimited uploads.

-For more information, see :ref:`upload-digital-objects`.
+For more information, see :ref:`upload-digital-object`.

 .. _total-upload-space:

 Total space available for uploads
 ---------------------------------

-contentcontentcontent
+This field will display the used space for digital objects as well as the total space available.

 .. _upload-multi-files:

 Upload multi-page files as multiple descriptions
 ------------------------------------------------

-Select "yes" if you would like each page of a multi-page file to be attached to a separate child-level description.
+Select "yes" if you would like each page of a multi-page file to be attached to a separate :term:`child-level <child record>` description.
 For example, a PDF file with 10 pages uploaded to a description would result in 10 individual descriptions, one for each page in the file.

 Select, "no" if you would like one multi-page file to be attached to a single description.